liamgauthier/Turing-Machine-Sim/README.md

 ### How to compile a program.txt

 A program.txt is compiled using the `compileProgram()` function.
-This function takes the file's relative path as a string as the argument and the function returns a `program` with all the mappings from the text file.
+This function takes the file's relative path as a string for its argument and the function returns a `program` with all the mappings from the text file.
 For example, you can run the program compiled from the provided "Add.txt" with the following code:

 ```
 import Turing_Machine as tm